sswam/allemande/doc/guide.md

 OpenAI and xAI Models: Limited engagement with NSFW topics.
 Gemini, DeepSeek, Mistral: Can engage with most NSFW topics.
 Llama 3: Can engage with any NSFW topic, practically uncensored, but may be reluctant by default.
-Venice Uncensored: Fully uncensored, or as close as it gets.
+Venice Uncensored, Aion: Fully uncensored, or as close as it gets.
+The Aio may work better than Aion, it gives shorter reponses.
 Krea2: Avoids nudity without a NSFW LoRA.
 F2K: Avoids nudity without a NSFW LoRA.